Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 And it looks like those scheming ripoff specialists are doing it again here.

-Warning, war satire alert, maybe offensive.
+Warning, satire alert may be offensive.

-This time they're using phony obesity warnings as a get rich quick scheme.
+This time they're using phony obesity warnings as a get-rich-quick scheme.

 Michelle ought to know better than this.